crawl/crawl/crawl-ref/docs/develop/rng_guidelines.md

 Don't use other sources of randomization in crawl besides crawl RNGs.
 For example, don't use lua's `math.rand`, or C stdlib's `rand`.

+### 3.4.
+Keeping the .des cache stable

+Try to avoid vault design elements that will lead to variable .des caches; any random choices made here will be outside of levelgen rng, and potentially set at the time the player first opens crawl.
+Especially try to avoid determining a set of tags for a map randomly using lua `tags` calls.

 ## 4. Dealing with seed divergence